Hamiller78/CCGAI/README.md

 The goal of this project is to extend these plugin directories with AI functionality.

 ## Links

-Even though this information can be found inside the project on machine-readable format like in a .json file, it's good to include a summary of most useful links to humans using your project.
-You can include links like:

 - Repository: https://www.github.com/Hamiller78/CCGAI/
 - Related projects: